zxsh1217/TanTNS-Colocalization-Analysis/README.md

    cd scripts
    main_colocalization('../example_data/Sample data of AF488 channel.png', '../example_data/Sample data of AF647 channel.png')
 4. Expected output:
-   A figure will show the original fluorescence image with detected colocalized spots numbered in obvious color.
+   A figure showing the original fluorescence image with detected colocalized spots numbered in obvious color.

 ## 🔧 How It Works
 The analysis follows these steps: